andybalaam/snake/README.md

 in which I write Snake in different languages and technologies, and use the experience to form first impressions of them.

+The source code of the slides is at https://gitlab.com/andybalaam/videos-snake .

 ## License

 Copyright Andy Balaam 2014-2019.
 Released under the GPLv2 or later.
 See